oxyhydro26/obsidian_site_prototype/content/index.md.md

---- title: KIMBOB의 개발 블로그에 오신것을 환영합니다! --- 🚧🚧이사중입니다~🚧🚧
+---
+title: Example Title
+draft: false
+tags:
+  - example-tag
+---

+The rest of your content lives here.
+You can use **Markdown** here :)